Facebook Video Obsession Spoils a Charitable Cause

-A Facebook community page copied a social media awareness video which was originally created by the Prague-based Hayot Films video production studio as part of its #Likelife campaign which has two main objectives:
+A Facebook community page copied a social media awareness video which was created by the Prague-based Hayot Films video production studio as part of its #Likelife campaign, which has two main objectives:

-- The Youtube monetization money will be donated by Hayot Films to charita.cz – a non-profit organization that supports orphans in need, regardless of age, gender, religion or ethnicity.
+- Hayot Films will donate the Youtube monetization money to charita.CZ – a non-profit organization that supports orphans in need, regardless of age, gender, religion, or ethnicity.

 - People who watch the video or share the direct link will automatically become members of the project, raising online awareness about the cause.
 Read more about the project #LikeLife

 How Can Stealing Content Harm a Charitable Cause?

 The campaign video went viral after being copied by the Facebook page, which probably found it an opportunity to gain more views and likes out of this professionally executed video despite the disclaimer that clearly states the video’s cause.
 Stolen Facebook Video Views

 Digital Boom contacted HayotFilms to check whether the page allegedly stole their video negatively affected the campaign reach.
 HeyotFilms responded: